1998–99 Manchester United F.C. season: Background

 Manchester United started the previous season by winning the Charity Shield.
-However, despite having a 12 points lead above second-placed Arsenal by the start of March, while having played three more matches, Arsenal's eight successive victories, paired with United's 1–0 loss against Arsenal at Old Trafford, meant that United finished second to them in the Premier League by a margin of one point.
+However, despite having a 12-point lead above second-placed Arsenal by the start of March, while having played three more matches, Arsenal's eight successive victories, paired with United's 1–0 loss against Arsenal at Old Trafford, meant that United finished second to them in the Premier League by a margin of one point.
 United exited both the FA Cup in the Fifth Round to Barnsley 3–2 in a replay, and the Champions League to Monaco in the quarter-finals on away goals.
 Ipswich Town, who were in the second-tier First Division at the time, defeated them 1–0 in the League Cup Third Round.

 Alex Ferguson was the manager of Manchester United from 1986 to 2013.

-Ahead of the 1998–99 season, Martin Edwards, the chief executive of the club, questioned manager Alex Ferguson's commitment to the club, who almost left the club after chairman Roland Smith sent him a letter.
+Ahead of the 1998–99 season, Martin Edwards, the chief executive of the club, questioned manager Alex Ferguson's commitment to the club, who had almost left the club after chairman Roland Smith sent him a letter.
 Edwards told the Daily Mail:

 We hadn't won anything and to be honest we were dissatisfied.
 We wondered if Alex [Ferguson] had taken his eye off the ball a little and if his celebrity status and interest in horses had maybe not helped.
 So we told him our feelings and Roland [Smith] thought we should follow it up with a letter.
 He received it and came pretty much straight back in to see me.
 He was furious, saying: 'If that's what you think of me then get stuffed...
 I am resigning'.
 And off he went.